 Collegiate Medical Summer Internship Program

-This year the internship will begin Monday, June 3rd, 2013 and will end Friday, August 2nd, 2013.
-This year’s participating transplant centers are located in Albuquerque, NM; Ann Arbor, MI; Austin, TX; Charleston, SC; Cleveland, OH; Durham, NC; Houston, TX; Knoxville, TN; Nashville, TN; and San Antonio, TX.
+This year the internship will begin Monday, June 2nd, 2014 and will end Friday, August 1st, 2014.
+This year’s participating transplant centers are located in Albuquerque, NM; Ann Arbor, MI; Austin, TX; Charleston, SC; Durham, NC; Houston, TX; Knoxville, TN; Las Vegas, NV; Memphis, TN; Nashville, TN; Sacramento, CA; San Antonio, TX; and Winston-Salem, NC.
 Students living in or attending colleges or universities in one of these cities will not be placed with a host in that city.

 The internship entails shadowing physicians on rounds in the hospital, observing and assisting in an outpatient/clinic facility and observing the coordination of a transplant.
 In addition, students will be able to visit the local Organ Procurement Organization (OPO) and HLA lab.
 Participants may also have the opportunity to do data collection for the transplant service or work on a clinical research project.

 All interns will also participate as a counselor for Camp Okawehna, a week-long camp for dialyzed and post-kidney transplant children.
 Each intern's role is essential to the functioning of camp, and many interns have said that the week at camp was their favorite and most remarkable part of their entire summer internship.
 The camp is located in Nashville, TN and will take place the week following orientation, during the week of June 9th – June 13th.